Lynette Kim Sing

 She has made an incredible difference in the lives of some of our state’s most disadvantaged students over her 32-year career.

-Congratulations Lynette on your nomination.
+Congratulations Lynette on being a finalist.